1kgmutton/goat meat (bone-in, chopped into bite-size pieces)or 750 gms boneless

 Trim the fat and rinse the mutton.
 Chop into bite-size pieces. (note1)

 Mix the mutton pieces with chopped onions and tomatoes, ginger garlic paste, all the spices except the garam masala and pepper.
-Place in the pressure cooker or instant pot with 1/4 cup of water.
+Place in the pressure cooker with 1/2 cup of water.

 Lock the lid and cook until it reaches high pressure.
-Let it simmer on medium heat for 35 to 40 minutes. (note 3) Allow the pressure to release naturally.
+Let it simmer on medium heat for 35 to 40 minutes. (note 3) Turn off the flame and allow the pressure to release naturally.

 Meanwhile, heat 1 teaspoon of oil in a pan and roast the cashews and curry leaves.
 Remove and keep aside.